tacobayle/ansibleAviSaml/README.md

 ansible-playbook configureAlerts.yml

 ## Improvement:
-Enable this a list of vs or for all the vs already configured (default mode)
+Enable this for a list of vs or for all the vs already configured (default mode)